As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Because conversions are sometimes confusing, here is how much average clear quartz gems cost for different weight units.

-Purple quartz is the most valuable variety and will be looked at in more detail in the following section.
+Purple quartz is the most valuable variety and will be examined in more detail in the following section.

 Pink